February 22, 2022: Catholic Anti-Slavery Forum (One Church Approach Meeting)

 It was a useful meeting in which we explored how we could access school heads and heads of RE at diocesan level.
 We were also looking for the opportunities in schools which would best lend themselves to our input.
 We explored a number of potential schools and people for early contact.

-A meeting to finalise details of the meeting with key delegates from the In Plain Sight Conference, on February 20, to take forward plans for Towards a One Church Approach to Human Trafficking which is the term we are currently using to describe our plans for partnership working across the dioceses and Congregations of Religious.
+A meeting to finalise details for the upcoming meeting with key delegates from the In Plain Sight Conference, on February 20.
+The February meeting 20 meeting is to take forward plans for Towards a One Church Approach to Human Trafficking which is the term we are currently using to describe our plans for partnership working across the dioceses and Congregations of Religious.

 February 12, 2020: Meeting with GMP Challenger